pal-16/stardapp/README.md

 Apart from the royalty generated when a fan mints a creator's NFT, they can also choose to directly tip their favourite creators in CET!
 ### Manage their content and monetization without any central authority
 On top of all this, creators will be in full control of their content (they can add, remove, edit their content) and the monetization (analyze royalties from NFT minting and tips, who minted, who tipped etc)!
+### Gift NFT
+Dappstar believes in gifting.
+So, there is an option within the platform where NFT holders can gift their NFTs to any address of their frens!
 ### Trading NFT
 The fans can indulge in trading the NFTs which is awesome because it gives them freedom to opt in for new content creators and move away from those who they don't like.
 It also opens up an opportunity to do core NFT trading.
 - - -
 # Dappstar walkthrough
-The app is live at https://dappstar-app.vercel.app/ and here is the [demo video][demo].
+The app is live at https://dappstar.vercel.app/ and here is the [demo video][demo].
 Let's break down the walkthrough into 2 segments:
 - Creator's perspective
 - Fan's perspective